-Scecina once has again earned an A grade from the Indiana Department of Education school accountability rating system.
+Scecina once again has earned an A grade from the Indiana Department of Education school accountability rating system.

 The state’s school accountability system uses multiple measurements of academic performance and progress, including standardized test scores and measurable indicators of college and career readiness.
 Schools receive grades from A-F. You can see Scecina's Report Card by clicking here for the IDOE link.